The Oaks railway station: Signal box

 A signal box recorded as a Yardley/Smith type 1 brick structure, as at Bromley Cross, equipped with a 20 lever Smith frame was located close to the level crossing.
 It opened in 1875.
 It received a new L&Y frame to control the southern end of the loops installed in 1902.
 The original box was replaced in November 1942 by a LMS ARP type 13 box fitted with a 20 lever REC rear-mounted frame, positioned on the up side (Bolton bound), just to the north of the station.
 The replacement box closed in October 1966 when the loops were taken out of use.
 The gates of the level crossing were never locked or controlled by the lever frame, unlike Bromley Cross.

+Incidents

+In 1906, L&YR Class 5 2-4-2T No. 869 suffered a boiler explosion at the station.
+Both crew members were injured, but survived.